CMP National 3PAR Championship

 About the CMP National Three-Position Air Rifle (3PAR) Championship

 The CMP National Championship is the final event in the CMP Three-Position Air Rifle Championships.
-Qualification for this match comes from the CMP Regional Championships as well as the State 3PAR Junior Olympic matches.
+Qualification for this match comes from the CMP Regional Championships as well as the CMP State matches.

-Each match will consist of one 3×20 with finals for the top eight competitors in sporter and precision.
+The match will consist of two days of 3×20 matches and a final for the top eight competitors on the last day.

 Gary Anderson CMP Competition Center